Shifted dual equivalence and Schur P-positivity: Dual equivalence and Schur positivity

 \section{Dual equivalence and Schur positivity}

 Haiman \cite{Haiman1992} defined \emph{elementary dual equivalence involutions} on permutations as follows.
 If $a,b$ are two consecutive letters of the word $w$, and $c$ is also consecutive with $a,b$ and appears between $a$ and $b$ in $w$, then interchanging $a$ and $b$ is an elementary dual equivalence move.
+In this case, we refer to $c$ as the \emph{witness} for the dual equivalence interchanging $a$ and $b$.
 When $\{a,b,c\} = \{i-1,i,i+1\}$, we denote this involution by $d_i$, and we regard words with $c$ not between $a$ and $b$ as fixed points for $d_i$.
 For examples, see Figure~\ref{fig:elementary}.

 Two permutations $w$ and $u$ are \emph{dual equivalent} if there exists a sequence $i_1,\ldots,i_k$ such that $u = d_{i_k} \cdots d_{i_1}(w)$.
 Haiman \cite{Haiman1992} showed that the dual equivalence involutions extend to standard Young tableaux via their reading words and that dual equivalence classes correspond precisely to all standard Young tableaux of a given shape, e.g. see Figure~\ref{fig:classes}.